 - Whether you’ve been found to be fraudulent or dishonest in any administrative, civil, or criminal proceedings.

-The benefits of being a registered NDIS provider
+The benefits of being a registered NDIS plan management provider

-Becoming an NDIS provider opens you up to a world of new experiences and people you may not have crossed paths with within your typical line of work.
-Here are the benefits of being a registered NDIS provider:
+Becoming an NDIS plan management provider opens you up to a world of new experiences and people you may not have crossed paths with within your typical line of work.
+Here are the benefits of being a registered NDIS service provider:

 - Connect and deliver support and services to a wide range of participants.